 And from there, the traffic should steadily accelerate until it reaches the maximum traffic potential of each blog post, and remain steady, as you can see on the charts above.

-You can post links to your blog on social media, and even ask other websites to link to yours, in a process called link building.
+An effective marketing strategy for selling online courses is to post links to your blog on social media and even ask other websites to link to yours, in a process called link building.

 You can even pay for ads to get traffic to your website, search Ads on Google work particularly well.

-If there are online forums like reddit or quora where you think you could post your content, then go ahead and do so, but ever being spammy.
+If there are online forums like Reddit or quora where you think you could post your content, then go ahead and do so, but never be spammy.